pblottiere/embsys/tps/tp2.md

 * Question 7: The command n, short for next, executes until the next line of code in the source, as long as there are debugging annotations allowing that.
 The command s, short for step, does the same thing, but doesn't enter functions as they appear in the code, skipping their execution.

-* Qustion 8: Remote tools like that are useful when the code is being run a computer different from the one being used, such as in servers and robots, where there are multiple pieces of hardware to be managed.
+* Question 8: Remote tools like that are useful when the code is being run a computer different from the one being used, such as in servers and robots, where there are multiple pieces of hardware to be managed.

 ## Exercise 2: LD_PRELOAD et sigaction